-Head lice are almost morphologically indistinguishable from body lice, but have a clear predilection for head hair.
+Head lice (Figure 3.4.4) are almost morphologically indistinguishable from body lice (Figure 3.4.3), but have a clear predilection for head hair.
 They are still common throughout the world with an estimated 6-12 million people, primarily children, infested each year in the United States alone.
-They are passed from one host to the next through infested clothing.
-Head lice are not directly involved in pathogen transmission, but infestations heavy cause significant irritation and the resultant scratching can lead to secondary infections such as blood poisoning.
-Swollen cervical lymph nodes mav accompany severe head louse infestations, as well, a scabby crust may form on the scalp with large numbers of head lice typically living beneath it.
+They are passed from one host to the next through infested clothing and from heads in contact.

+Head lice are not directly involved in pathogen transmission, but heavy infestations cause significant irritation and the resultant scratching can lead to secondary infections such as blood poisoning.
+Swollen cervical lymph nodes may accompany severe head louse infestations, as well, a scabby crust may form on the scalp with large numbers of head lice typically living beneath it.